smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 Fnnn The feedrate per minute of the move between the starting point and ending point (if supplied)

-Snnn Flag to check if an endstop was hit (S1 to check, S0 to ignore, S2 see note, default is S0)1
 #### Examples
 G0 X12               ; move to 12mm on the X axis